-- Always stand before grasping the walker; walkers are not meant to support the patient’s full weight when rising from sitting position.
+- Always stand before grasping the walker; walkers are not meant to support the patient’s weight when rising from a sitting position.
 However, the patient may use it to pull up to the standing position if you hold it steady; remind the patient that, when unattended, the walker must never be grasped to rise from a sitting position or to lower oneself to a sitting position.

 - The walker without wheels is advanced by picking it up and moving it forward while standing still; this technique will help keep the body in proper position and balance.